hannahhills/STAR_Dashboard/README.md

 # **View the interactive dashboard [here](https://public.tableau.com/views/STARProject/MathDashboard?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)**

-# STAR_Dashboard
-STAR Reading & Math Dashboard (2024-2025 School Year)

 **Overview**
 This Tableau dashboard provides an interactive overview of STAR reading and math scores for the 2024-2025 school year at Oakgrove/Firwood.
 It includes key insights and trends to help educators and administrators analyze student performance at a glance.
 STAR is a standardized state test that students must complete monthly.

 **Files Included**
 - STAR_Project.twbx – Packaged Tableau workbook (interactive version).
-- STAR_Summary_Report.pdf – Static PDF version of key insights.
+- Math Dashboard.png – Screenshot of the math dashboard.
-- STAR_dashboard_preview.png – Screenshot of the dashboard.
+- Reading Dashboard.png - Screenshot of the reading dashboard

 **How to Use**
 1. Interactive Version